Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase3.md

 <img src="Images/runinusim.png" width="600"/>
 </p>

-Here, you can also specify a name for the run, the number of Iterations the Scenario will execute for, and the number of _**Instances**_ (number of nodes the work will be distributed across) for the run.
+Here, you can specify a name for the run, the number of Iterations the Scenario will execute for, and the number of Instances (number of nodes the work will be distributed across) for the run.
 This window automatically picks the currently active Scene and Scenario to run in Unity Simulation.

 * **:green_circle: Action**: Name your run `FirstRun`, set the number of Iterations to `1000`, and Instances to `20`.
 * **:green_circle: Action**: Click _**Build and Run**_.